momenamr430/course-recommendation-platform/README.md

 ✅ Completed

-The core platform, recommendation system, visualizations, and analytics engine are fully implemented.
+The platform is functional and fully implemented.

-Future updates will mainly focus on improving the frontend experience and adding more advanced recommendation capabilities.
+Future updates will mainly focus on improving the frontend experience and expanding recommendation capabilities.

 ---